International private banking conjures up images of private jets, secret accounts, Swiss accents, and exclusivity.

 Today, it’s up to wealth owners to determine which banks actually add-value.
 Likewise, they need to be able to determine which banks have reasonable fee structures.
 Of course, they also need to know which banks have the benefits and the specialized services they require.

-With this in mind, it’s critical to fully understand all of the moving pieces related to international private banking before opening accounts.
+With this in mind, it’s critical to understand all the moving pieces related to international private banking before opening.

 In this section, let’s explore one of the most important (and often overlooked) aspects of private banking: fees.

 If you’re interested in international private banking, you must become an expert at scrutinizing fees.
 Private banks not only have different fee structures, what they charge for certain services varies dramatically.